ML-KULeuven/RoViLa/README.md

 ### parser_node

 This Java package contains the text-to-logic-form parsing component which will tranform text into logic form understandable by the robot arm.

+### main_node

+This ROS package contains the main node that will be running constantly while the system is being executed, it will direct messages and issue service requests to other components.

+## Logic-Form-To-Robot-Action

 ### observer_node